intersel/Blapy/README.md

 ## Multiple templates
 According to the context, you may need to change the template of your block to display differently your data.

 It is so possible to define several templates for the same block.
-These templates can be selected through the Blapy API with the message "reloadBlock".
+These templates can be selected through the Blapy API with the messages "updateBlock", "postData", "reloadBlock"...

 The way to describe them needs the use of the XMP tag and the "data-blapy-container-tpl" (to be set to true) and "data-blapy-container-tpl-id" properties, like in the following example: